-Athabasca holds a non-operated 30% interest in the Kaybob assets, primarily targeting the development of the Duvernay formation.
-Pursuant to the Kaybob Commitment Carry, Murphy agreed to fund 75% of the Company's 30% share of development capital up to a maximum of \$219 million (approximately \$1 billion gross).
-As at December 31, 2019, the remaining undiscounted capital-carry receivable was \$22.7 million.
+Athabasca holds a non-operated 30% interest in the Kaybob assets, primarily targeting the development of the Duvernay Formation.
+Pursuant to the Kaybob Carry Commitment, Murphy agreed to fund 75% of the Company's 30% share of development capital up to a maximum of \$219 million (approximately \$1 billion gross).
+The Kaybob Carry Commitment was completed in 2020, parties will proceed on a go-forward as working interest partners.

-As of December 31, 2019, the Company held approximately 80,000 net acres in the Kaybob assets.
-McDaniel has assigned approximately 13 MMboe of Proved Reserves and 23 MMboe of Proved plus Probable Reserves on a Gross Reserves basis to Athabasca's interests in the Kaybob assets, as at December 31, 2019.
+As of December 31, 2020, the Company held approximately 78,000 net acres in the Kaybob assets.
+McDaniel has assigned approximately 8 MMboe of Proved Reserves and 25 MMboe of Proved plus Probable Reserves on a Gross Reserves basis to Athabasca's interests in the Kaybob assets, as at December 31, 2020.
 See "Statement of Reserves Data".

-The Company spent approximately \$79 million (\$21 million net of the capital-carry) on capital projects in the Kaybob assets during the year ended December 31, 2019.
-This capital program consisted of 18 (gross) wells drilled, 14 (gross) wells completed and 10 (gross) wells placed on production.
+The Company spent approximately \$39.6 million (\$16.9 million net of the Kaybob Carry Commitment) on capital projects in the Kaybob assets during the year ended December 31, 2020.
+This capital program consisted of 8 (gross) wells drilled, 13 gross wells completed and 17 gross wells placed on production.